sofiacravo91-tech/Automated-Debt-Collection-System/README.md

 1. Delinquent customers are listed in a Google Sheets tab
 2. n8n monitors this dataset for collection actions
-3. A Node.js script processes customer data
+3. A Node.js script processes customer data and applies daily message limits
 4. Puppeteer automates WhatsApp Web interactions
 5. Automated reminders are sent via WhatsApp and email
 6. Follow-up activity is recorded for operational tracking